-The Sport Tech and GT Sport Tech trims throw in Bilstein dampers, which give the car a firmer, sportier ride and a limited-slip differential adds some more grip.
+Choose a manual gearbox on the Sport Tech and GT Sport Tech trims and Mazda includes Bilstein dampers, which give the car a firmer, sportier ride, and a limited-slip differential adds some more grip.
 When all of the bells and whistles are thrown in, this trim can make the MX-5 feel like a mini Porsche 718 Boxster on the road, which is high praise indeed.
 The standard MX-5 has quite soft suspension for a sports car, which means there's some body lean that can take a while to get used to.
 This allows the driver to better feel the car's weight transfer as you drive, and pushes the tyres into the tarmac to improve grip.

 Our favourite gearbox is a six-speed manual that’s a joy to use.
 It has a small, stubby gearlever that slots neatly into each gear and requires just the right amount of force to shift, so quick changes are a pleasure.

 Mazda MX-5 petrol engines

 The Mazda MX-5 is offered with a choice of 1.5 or 2.0-litre SKYACTIV petrol engines.
 Unlike many current performance cars, it doesn’t use turbocharging technology to help reduce CO2 emissions and boost fuel economy, but Mazda has found other ways of achieving these goals.